 Zaffar Kunial is the author of Us (2018), which was shortlisted for both the Costa Poetry Award and the T. S. Eliot Prize.
 In 2021, he was awarded the prestigious Windham-Campbell Prize for Poetry.
 His new collection of poetry, England’s Green, was published by Faber in September 2022.

-As part of his laureateship, Zaffar will appear at the festival on Friday 13 October, where he will read from his work, as well as present a newly commissioned poem, inspired by Durham.
+As part of his laureateship, Zaffar appeared at the festival on Friday 13 October, where he presented a newly commissioned poem, ‘Vapour Trails’, inspired by Durham and its ecclesiastical history.

 Audio Commission: Cuddy’s Course Self-Guided Literary Walk

 St Cuthbert is regarded as the patron Saint of Northern England.